Hope Street (TV series): Series 4 (2024)

+Series 5 (2025)

+Broadcast

+Hope Street is initially broadcast on BBC One Northern Ireland, before being shown on BBC One on daytimes for the remainder of the United Kingdom.
+As of the fourth series, the broadcast is a week apart from Northern Ireland and the remainder of the UK.
+Since the third series, full series have been released ahead of broadcast on BBC iPlayer.

+It is available in the US and Canada on Britbox streaming platform.

 Reception

 On the Northern Irish BBC iPlayer, Hope Street received 1.6 million streams on the first five episodes of series one.
 Stephen Patterson, writing for the Metro, gave the series four stars out of a possible five.
 He wrote that within minutes of the first episode, the community-driven aspect is established "incredibly well".
 Patterson noted that the core cast are talented, praising McGrady specifically for "stealing every scene she's in".
-He also praised the standalone stories in each episode, feeling that they raise important issues in ways that he did not expect from the series.
-He opined that Marquess had succeeded in his aims for the series to accurately portray Northern Ireland.
-He added that despite serial dramas such as Red Rock, The Bill and Holby City losing popularity, Hope Street "suggests that there is still something of an appetite for this kind of programming", also hoping for more series of the programme.
+He also praised the standalone stories in each episode, feeling that they raise important issues in ways that he did not expect.
+He opined that Marquess had succeeded in his aim of portraying Northern Ireland accurately.
+He added that, despite serial dramas such as Red Rock, The Bill and Holby City losing popularity, Hope Street "suggests that there is still something of an appetite for this kind of programming", also hoping for more series of the programme.

+Home media releases

+Series 1 and Series 2 have been released by Dazzler Media.